6 Ethical + Sustainable White Sneakers So You Can Ditch The Nikes

 Adidas By Stella McCartney – Ultraboost

-The Parley x Adidas collaboration has been about redesigning their existing high-performance range of footwear and creating a collection.
+The Parley x Adidas collaboration has been about redesigning their existing high-performance footwear range and creating a collection.

 If you’re looking for a performance shoe that can translate into a fashion staple then look no further.